Public Rights of Way (PROWs)

 Public Rights of Way are routes where the public have a right to pass and re-pass.
 Depending on whether this is a footpath, cycle-path or bridle-path will depend on the legal right of various users along the PROW.

-- Horses can be led or ridden along bridle-paths (traps and carriages must be used on highways only).
+- Horses can be led or ridden along bridle-paths (traps and carriages must be used on carriageways only - not the PROW network)

-- Walkers are allowed to take dogs on Public Rights of Way, but they must be kept under close control (either on a lead, walking to heel or demonstrating excellent recall).
+- Walkers are allowed to take dogs on almost all Public Rights of Way (there are some exceptions which are clearly signposted), but they must be kept under close control (either on a lead, walking to heel or demonstrating excellent recall)

 - The right of passage is along the PROW only.
-Many PROWs cross private land and deviation from a PROW constitutes trespassing.
+Many PROWs cross private land and deviation from a PROW will negate any rights to pass and re-pass

 Department of Infrastructure